 In 1993, Mike and I decided to leave our city lives behind and buy Belle Meade Farm.
 The Kilby Family had owned the farm for 90 years.
 The farmhouse was in benign neglect; the land was tired and in need of replenishing.
 We looked at each other and wondered where to begin.
 Clearly the house needed bathrooms and heat, so we began the renovation project.
 We then created a plan to establish a day camp but kept our city jobs so we could get financing for our dreams.

 In 1994, we opened our day camp, and I resigned from my job as a mathematics resource teacher in DC Public Schools.
 A new era began.
 In 1995, we opened our bed and breakfast.
-By the mid-90s we began talking to the neighbors about purchasing the schoolhouse nextdoor.
-Belle Meade School operated as a local, public school in Rappahannock County during the early 1900s until it was closed in the late 1950s and eventually sold to the Kilby Family in the 1960s.
+By the mid-90s, we began talking to the neighbors about purchasing the schoolhouse next door.
+Belle Meade School operated as a local, public school in Rappahannock County during the early 1900s until it was closed in the late 1950s.
+It was eventually sold to the Kilby Family in the 1960s.

-In 2000, a friend and I undertook setting up a 501(c)(3).
+In 2000, a friend and I undertook setting up a 501(c)(3) for an educational resource center.
 My original thought was a part-time school for homeschoolers, and my plan was to work part-time.
 Mike and I were invited to a gathering held by Mountain Laurel Montessori School.
-They were seeking a location for a seventh, eighth, and ninth grade farm school.
+They were seeking a location for a seventh-, eighth-, and ninth-grade farm school.
 Ironically, some of our camp parents had suggested that Mike and I visit Hershey Montessori Farm School in Ohio, and we had made the trip the previous year.
 The Mountain Laurel director and head teacher visited our newly-renovated schoolhouse, liked the schoolhouse and the farm, and decided to begin their school here in 2004.